ERC-8110 - Domain Architecture for Diamonds

 Abstract

-It defines a consistent naming convention for storage identifiers and a directory organization model that decouples storage management from facet logic.
+It defines a domain-centric storage management architecture, providing consistent storage identifiers and a structured directory model that decouples storage ownership from facet logic.

 This pattern helps reduce storage collisions and human error while enabling better tooling for multi-facet systems.